South mantis history.

 Within a short time Lam was once again seeking refuge as England came under attack by the Germans.
 Lam Sang again boarded a ship bound to America.
 The ship Lam Sang was on was bombed at sea but fortunately he was rescued by the United States Navy.
 Lam Wing Fai finally made his way to Chinatown, New York City, United States of America, 1942.

 Lam Sang Was a learned man and the Benevolent societies and various tong organizations formed around the city began to call upon him for guidance, he gained a reputation with the nick nam little monkey.
-Around 1947 Lam Wing Fei got word that his first sifu, Cheung Yul chung was missing and presumed dead as a result of the war.

 It was known that Lam Wing Fei even turned down many requests for private instruction from Bruce Lee, who in 1963 came to New York to find him.
 It would be Lam Sangs student, Gin Foon Mark, who spent some time teaching Bruce Lee, although Bruce did not at the time realize he was just a student of the master until after the lessons concluded.